 The main entrance to Walthamstow Wetlands is 2 Forest Road, London N17 9NH.

 Walthamstow Wetlands is conveniently located only 15 minutes on the tube from central London.

-We are a 10 minute walk from Blackhorse Road station (Victoria line and Overground) and there are various bus routes throughout the area.
+We are a short walk from Blackhorse Road station (Victoria line and Overground) and Tottenham Hale station (Victoria line tube) and there are various bus routes throughout the area.

-Walthamstow Wetlands includes four new entrances, a new recreational cycling path and free public access during the site's opening hours.
+Walthamstow Wetlands has four entrances, a recreational cycling and jogging path and free public access during the nature reserve's opening hours.
 See our site map for further details on location and entrances.

 train or tube

 The entrance is a seven minute walk from Tottenham Hale station (Victoria line tube) and a ten minute walk from Blackhorse Road station (Victoria line tube and Overground line).